-An Egg Slicer is a two-part device for slicing a peel, boiled egg into thin, uniform slices of egg.
+An egg slicer is a two-part device for slicing a peeled, boiled egg into thin, uniform slices of egg.

 You put a peeled, hard-boiled egg in the hollow of the bottom, and press the top down.
 As you do, the wires in the top cut the egg into perfect, even slices.

 Other egg slicers are combo units: one end has the slicer, the other end has a depression that you stand the end of the peeled egg up in, and when you press down, it cuts the egg into wedges.

 Models are available made of metal, all-plastic, and of plastic bottoms and metal tops.
 Many of the metal ones (such as those made of aluminum) may not be dishwasher safe.

 Egg slicers can also be used to slice peeled kiwi fruit, mushrooms, strawberries or cooked salad and new potatoes (peeled or unpeeled.)
 Some less-expensive ones, though, may have their wires break when you try to cut mushrooms.